 Plantar Fasciitis Complications

-Leaving plantar fasciitis untreated can result in chronic heel pain and disrupt your current lifestyle.
+Leaving plantar fasciitis unmanageed can result in chronic heel pain and disrupt your current lifestyle.
 If you change the way you walk in order to relieve pain from plantar fasciitis, it may lead to problems and injuries to your legs, knees, hip and back.
-Certain treatments like steroid injections may also weaken your heel and potentially cause damage to your ligament.
+Certain care management like steroid injections may also weaken your heel and potentially cause damage to your ligament.

 Undergoing plantar fasciitis surgery comes at the risk of side effects like:

 - Foot or nerve damage from plantar fasciotomy